visualpharm/Lunacy/docs/index_updated.md

 # Why Icons8?

 The demand for visual content is only getting stronger nowadays.
-Management of visual content becomes a troublesome task.
+Management of visual content becomes a challenging task.
 How to manage icons?
-How to keep icons up-to date?
+How to keep them up-to-date?
 How to search and access icons any time from anywhere?
 [Icons8](https://icons8.com) offers simple reliable solutions to cope with all sorts of the challenges.

 # Which License Do I Need?